skvamme/pico_atlast/README.md

 make
 </pre>

 Hold the BOOTSEL button down while connecting the pico to the raspberry pi USB port.
 The pico mounts as an external drive.
 Drag and drop the file atlast.uf2 from ~/pico/atlast/build to the pico external drive.
-It will now deconnect.
+It will now disconnect.

 Upgrade your Xterm to the latest version.
 <pre>sudo apt install xterm</pre>

 And install cu
 <pre>sudo apt install cu</pre>

 Add a file .Xresources to your home directory with the following line
 <pre>vi .Xresources
 i
 xterm*decTerminalID: vt340
-:ESC wq</pre>
+:ESC wq

+xrdb -merge .Xresources</pre>
+Note: The "i" and":ESC wq" are vi-commands.
+Use your favourite editor.

 Start xterm
 <pre>xterm -fn 6x12</pre>

 Connect to the pico with
 <pre>cu --nostop -l /dev/ttyACM0 -s 115200</pre>

 Now, you have the forth interpreter and compiler up and running.